dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     for remote access so that the transcripts are easier.)

     This is cool, but not that tricky to follow.
-The big leap that requires some thought is that `hacked-compiler.c` contains the code to *also* automatically injects its entire set of attacks into a clean `compiler.c` during compilation.
+The big leap that requires some thought is that `trojan-compiler.c` contains the code to *also* automatically injects its entire set of attacks into a clean `compiler.c` during compilation.
 (I.e., self-replicate its attack.)

-    When this means is that after you compile `compiler.c` with `hacked-compiler` you get the following magic trick:
+    When this means is that after you compile `compiler.c` with `trojan-compiler` you get the following magic trick:

-            % hacked-compiler compiler.c -o compiler
+            % trojan-compiler compiler.c -o compiler
             % compiler login.c -o login
             % login
             username: ken
             Successful login!

-    In other words, during compilation the `hacked-compiler` binary essentially turns `compiler.c` into `hacked-compiler.c` and generates a binary from it.
-This new `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `hacked-compiler` does.
+    In other words, during compilation the `trojan-compiler` binary essentially turns `compiler.c` into `trojan-compiler.c` and generates a binary from it.
+This new `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `trojan-compiler` does.
     Further, the `compiler` binary also self-replicates the attack when used to compile itself *even though the attack is not in `compiler.c`*!
 (Think about this.)